Before and after (ignore white sheet reflection... it's hard to take photos of mirrors! |

 After using a very sharp exacto knife to cut out the drawn outline, the image was removed to reveal the glass.
 It's here that we used the glass conditioner with a Q-tip to condition the glass to take the spray enamel.
 This is where it gets tricky.
 Once you spray paint the image carefully with light even coats, you have to start removing the tape carefully while it's wet to make sure it doesn't peel off from the mirror.
 But it's worth the effort as you get nice clean lines in your image.

-We loved the shape of this mirror,
+We loved the shape of this mirror, our bird and vine motif is hand-drawn so each piece is a one-of-a-kind! |

 No comments: